BINF-6310L-8310L-Spring25/Problem_Set_10_HMM_3/README.md

 Answer the following questions about the resulting HMM
 1) Look at the emission matrix.
 What amino acid has the higest probability of emission from the 2nd module?
 2) Look at the transition matrix.
 This format is slightly different from what we have seen before.
 Instead of listing _every_ state they list the possible transitions between Deletion (D), Insertion (I), or Module (M) states.
 Identify the row that contains hidden state transition from Module to Insertion.
-Which module has the greatest transition probability from Module to Insertion?
+Which module(s) has the greatest transition probability from Module to Insertion?